What is Google Smart Lock, and How Does it Work?

 Enabling / Disabling Smart Lock - Chrome Devices

 Working on Chrome devices and Androids and utilizing Smart Lock creates a nearly seamless login experience for users with Chrome OS 71 and Android 5.1 Lollipop or newer.
 Users can unlock Chromebooks by connecting them to their Android devices.
-Setting up Smart Lock on Chrome devices require the below steps:
+Setting up Smart Lock on Chrome devices requires the below steps:

 - Sign in, install updates (if applicable)